burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 This was caused by the GameFrame Gamemaker Extension still being in use in the web port.
 Removing code that initalizes the GameFrame Extension from ```obj_screensizer``` (Create) seems to fix it, but the remaining code should be forcfully set to a specific width and height to avoid possibly calling another GameFrame function (and to ensure specified width and height across the game).
 - Also included some code from the Eggplant Build's ```obj_screensizer``` (just in case it was needed)
 - Other additions and removals that I will not specify here (just download the source code in the releases tab to see all changes within the code itself)

+~~Sound Not Working (FMOD)~~
+The game also has no sound, mainly because FMOD can't access the .bank files, as it looks into IndexedDB for the files instead of the server where the main game files come from

+How I fixed this was by using D-Official's FMOD Script, so yeah, that's it

 ## ~~Knight Peppino Crash~~